hollance/rubberneck/README.markdown

 -	protectYourEars built into this
   -	with a button to turn it off
   -	with warning light in the UI (green = OK, orange = clipping, red = killed the sound)

 -	mono output (+ sides only mode)  [all | mids | sides]
   - see StereoOMG for styling of this control / custom control

-- -6 dB and -12 dB buttons (0.5 and 0.25) to change the gain parameter

-- bypass button styling
-  - also make it go down by one pixel, don't make font smaller
-  - also tiny "drop shadow"? (just draw rounded rect with alpha)
-- button styling